CAN Symbol Editor Manual

 2.1 Symbol file structure

 Signals are the lowest level in a symbol file.
 They are used to describe the way, how an information is represented in a CAN message.
-This is for instance a physical parameter, presenting a value and a unit, but also status informations.
+This is, for instance, a physical parameter, presenting a value and a unit, but also status information.

 For a basic description you need :